Pepperrs/Cloud-Computing-Benchmark/ccMarkdonw.md

 ssh -i ~/.ssh/id_rsa ubuntu@$grp17_ip
 ```

+##### 4. For every benchmark mentioned above:
+  1. A description of your benchmarking methodology, including any written
+source code or scripts ​

+  2. The benchmarking results for the three platforms, including
+descriptions and plots ​

+  3. Answers to the questions ​

 ###### A. Disk benchmark

 0. A description of your benchmarking methodology, including any written source code or scripts.

-For benchmarking the disks, we're using dd for sequential reads and writes and also measure whether there is caching or no caching.
-To measure random access we're using fio.
+For benchmarking the disks, we're using `dd` for sequential reads and writes and also measure with it whether there is caching or no caching.
+To measure random access we're using `fio`.
 We were measuring on openstack and aws in the morning, early afternoon and midnight.
 On our local machine, we just made 3 successive measurements, because it's not shared with anybody else and should give the same results for all daytimes.
-In the following is our script we used for measures.
+In the following is our script, we used for measures.

 ```bash
 #!/bin/bash -e